leaflabs/www.leaflabs.com/pages/store.md

 upon request.

 <strong>Warranty:</strong> LeafLabs warrants to Customer that Products
-purchased will conform to the manufacturer’s specifications as noted in the <a href="http://leaflabs.com/docs/">documentation</a> for such <a href="/devices/">Products</a>.
-In the case of any defects in the Products resulting the breach of this warranty, Customer’s remedy is limited to (at LeafLab’s election) (1) refund of Customer’s purchase price for such Products, (2) repair of such Products, or (3) replacement of such Products; provided that such Products must be returned to LeafLabs, along with acceptable evidence of purchase, within 60 days from date of delivery, transportation charges prepaid.
+purchased will conform to the manufacturer’s specifications as noted in the
+<a href="http://leaflabs.com/docs/">documentation</a> for such
+<a href="/devices/">Products</a>.
+In the case of any defects in the Products
+resulting the breach of this warranty, Customer’s remedy is limited to (at LeafLab’s election) (1) refund of Customer’s purchase price for such Products, (2) repair of such Products, or (3) replacement of such Products; provided that such Products must be returned to LeafLabs, along with acceptable evidence of purchase, within 60 days from date of delivery, transportation charges prepaid.
 No warranty will apply if the Product has been subject to misuse, static discharge, neglect, accident or modification.
-In short, if<span style="font-weight: normal;"> it's busted, we'll replace it...</span>
+In short, if it's busted, we'll replace it...

 <strong>Privacy Policy:</strong> LeafLabs will never share your information
 with a third party without your express consent, and we do not store credit